jcpascolo/meteologica-test/README.md

 ### Step 7

 The final step was to document the code.
 For this purpose a new and nice package was used.
-This package calls [Vuese](https://github.com/vue-contrib/vuese) and the instructions that were followed can be found on [Vuese Tutorial](https://dev.to/berniwittmann/quick--easy-documentation-generation-for-vuejs-components-7k6)
+This package name is [Vuese](https://github.com/vue-contrib/vuese) and the instructions that were followed can be found on [Vuese Tutorial](https://dev.to/berniwittmann/quick--easy-documentation-generation-for-vuejs-components-7k6)